realshuting/kyverno-irsa/blog.md

 To associate an IAM role with a Kubernetes service account, you need to create an IAM policy for your IAM role.
 If you want to associate an existing IAM policy, you can skip this step.

-Setup a custom policy with the following permissions:
+Setup a custom policy with the following permissions, note that in production its best to not use a wildcard and specify resources:

 ```sh
 cat >notation-signer-policy.json <<EOF